Keto Focaccia

 Key ingredients

-- Almond flour – The base flour for this bread.
-Make sure to use blanched super fine almond flour.
+- Almond flour — the base.
+Make sure it’s blanched and super fine, not almond meal.

 Ingredients